 Social and Emotional Needs

-• Compatibility with Other Pets: Since I’m a breeder of Maine Coon cats, I’ve witnessed hundreds of interactions between Maine Coons and other cats.
-I’ve also seen the connections that are made once my kittens go to their new homes and meet other pets that are in the family.
+- Compatibility with Other Pets: I am a breeder of Maine Coon cats.
+I’ve seen hundreds of interactions between Maine Coons and other cats.
+I’ve also observed the bonds that form once my kittens go to their new homes.
+They meet other pets in the family and form connections.
 I have never seen a true conflict between a Maine Coon cat and another cat or dog.
-It may take them a couple for everyone to adjust, but ultimately everyone gets along and lives happily ever after.
+It may take them a couple of days to adjust, but everyone gets along and lives happily ever after.

-• Dealing with Separation Anxiety: Since this breed is such a social kitty, they may get upset and/or get anxiety when separated from their humans for a long period of time (More than 24 hours).
-It’s important to realize and understand their communication efforts, and make the necessary plans if you’re going to be away from your cat.
+- Dealing with Separation Anxiety: This breed is a social kitty.
+They may get upset if separated from their humans.
+Their anxiety can increase when apart for more than 24 hours.
+It’s important to realize and understand their communication efforts.
+Make the necessary plans if you’re going to be away from your cat.

 Living Environment

-• Space Requirements: Since Maine Coons are larger cats, they do require bigger things.
+- Space Requirements: Since Maine Coons are larger cats, they do require bigger things.
 Beds, furniture, cat trees, scratching posts, and litter boxes to name a few.
-Especially if you own a male Maine Coon, as they tend to grow into very large and heavy cats.
+This is crucial if you own a male Maine Coon.
+They grow into very large and heavy cats.

 When I got my first Maine Coon, I bought a regular cat tree on Amazon.
-Within 7 months the tree was wobbly and basically destroyed from my Maine Coon kitten running, diving, and climbing all over it.
+Within 7 months, the tree was wobbly.
+It was basically destroyed from my Maine Coon kitten running, diving, and climbing all over it.
 That’s when I realized that I needed to invest in a better tree for my cat.
 So I got one from Furwood Forest (Im not sure if he’s still selling trees) made out of real tree limbs.
-It’s been 9 years and I still have that tree and it’s still in great condition.
-I also have some from CatTreeKing, which I also like a recommend to Maine Coon owners.
+It’s been 10 years and I still have that tree and it’s still in great condition.
+It should last their whole life, which is be 12-15 years.

 Ever since then, I make sure I buy high quality items for my Maine Coons.